 Option 3: Manual Entry Of An WePay Transfer

-If you are posting a deposit into the bank account register, select the WePay asset account as the account for the transaction.
+If you are posting a deposit into the bank account register, select the merchant asset account as the account for the transaction.
 See the screenshot below for an example.

-If you are posting a payment from WePay, select the bank asset account as the account for the transaction.
+If you are posting a payment from the payment processor, select the bank asset account as the account for the transaction.

 Note: You will want to use the split option to divide the transaction across the needed funds.